Shutdown day 17: Democrats plan more pressure on Trump to reopen government

 White House officials affirmed Trump's funding request in a letter to Capitol Hill after a meeting Sunday with senior congressional aides led by Vice President Mike Pence at the White House complex yielded little progress.
 The letter from Office of Management and Budget Acting Director Russell Vought sought funding for a "steel barrier on the Southwest border."

 The White House said the letter, as well as details provided during the meeting, sought to answer Democrats' questions about the funding request.
-Democrats, though, said the administration still failed to provide a full budget of how it would spend the billions requested for the wall from Congress.
-Trump campaigned on a promise that Mexico would pay for the wall, but Mexico has refused.
+Democrats, though, said the administration still failed to provide a full budget of how it would spend the billions requested for the wall rom Congress.
+Trump campaigned on a promised that Mexico would pay for the wall, but Mexico has declined refused.

 The letter includes a request for $800 million for "urgent humanitarian needs," a reflection of the growing anxiety over migrants traveling to the border — which the White House said Democrats raised in the meetings.
 And it repeats some existing funding requests for detention beds and security officers, which have already been panned by Congress and would likely find resistance among House Democrats.